 Financial infidelity does not, however, have to mark the end of a marriage.
 It can be the start of a stronger commitment to work together toward financial stability and greater respect.
 It starts with a willingness to talk openly and regularly, behave responsibly fiscally, shoulder the financial responsibilities, and admit blame if you are in the wrong.

 Managing your finances together can be simple and transparent when you open an online bank account with SoFi.
 Our Checking and Savings gives you tools to track your cash at a glance.
-Set up your account with direct deposit, and you’ll also earn a super competitive 2.50% APY with no account fees, which can help your money grow faster.
+Set up your account with direct deposit, and you’ll also earn a competitive APY with no account fees, which can help your money grow faster.

 Can marriages survive financial infidelity?